waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Current Objectives
 *   **Primary Goal:** Obtain the Boulder Badge from the Pewter City Gym Leader, Brock.
 *   **Secondary Goal:** Train SPROUT (Oddish) to an effective level for the Pewter City Gym.
-*   **Tertiary Goal:** Explore Route 2 for any useful items or trainers once SPROUT is sufficiently leveled.
+*   **Tertiary Goal:** Explore Route 2 for items or trainers after SPROUT is leveled and Brock is defeated.

 # Event Triggers & Key Interactions
 *   **Rival Battle 1 (Oak's Lab):** Triggered by attempting to leave the lab after receiving Pikachu and Oak's speech.